koryslaby/Godot_Game_Development/README.md

 - Animated Sprite
 - The use of signals to trigger animations and game actions.
 - Global script for variables that can be past between scenes.
+- Implement way for player RigidBody scene to slide with the platform when it jumps up to it.
+- Add Player pick up objects.

 To Do's:
 - More game modes
 - Finnish GUI.
-- Implement way for player RigidBody scene to slide with the platform when it jumps up to it.
-- Add Player pick up objects.
+- Create Huds display for when player is in a level
 - Create menu where player can edit gravity and strength of the jumper.
 - Create menu where player can choose different backgrounds and jumpers.
+- Also a menu where the player can choose to use the phone tilt or touch buttons to controls.
 - Upload to Apple game

 # InGame Pictures: